sasunmadhuranga/sasunmadhuranga/README.md

 ### 🧠 Fun Fact

 I love solving real-world problems with code and exploring creative ways to bring ideas to life 💡

----

-> _“First, solve the problem.
-Then, write the code.”_ – John Johnson